 How it Works

 Bible2School provides free elective Bible classes to elementary school children attending public school during the school day.
 The children walk or are bused to a nearby church or partner location where trained volunteers engage the children in lively worship and Bible stories.
-Children and volunteers discuss how they can apply the Bible lessons in their lives and pray together.
+Children and volunteers discuss apply the Bible lessons in their lives and pray together.

-At Bible2School, we teach our children who God is and about the love and hope that Jesus provides.
-Bible2School’s curriculum offers children engaging lessons to help them learn Biblical truths and values, love Jesus and live out their faith.
+At Bible2School, we teach our children about God and the love and hope that Jesus provides.
+Therefore, Bible2School’s curriculum offers children engaging lessons to help them learn Biblical truths and values, love Jesus and live out their faith.

 What makes Bible2School’s curriculum different from other Bible-based curriculum?

-- The curriculum is designed for specifically for school release time programs, meaning that it is made for being taught within the time constraints of a school hour.
+- School release time programs require specifically designed curriculum.
+Lessons are taught within the time constraints of a school hour.

-- Lessons explain the Gospel message in child-friendly terms so that children without any church background can understand.
+- Lessons explain the Gospel message in child-friendly terms so children without any church background understand.

-- Every lesson’s main idea is unpacked during small group time at each child’s level of understanding so they they will have thorough understanding of the material and life application.
+- Every lesson’s main idea is unpacked during small group time at each child’s level of understanding.
+Consequently, they have thorough understanding of the material and life application.

 How is the curriculum developed?

-Bible2School’s Curriculum Team is composed of members with a variety of skills, viewpoints, and denominations.
-We take into consideration suggestions from staff and volunteers at the front lines of implementing the curriculum and rely on sound, time honored education practices.
+Bible2School’s Curriculum Team consists of members with a variety of skills, viewpoints, and denominations.
+We consider suggestions from staff and volunteers who implement the curriculum.
+Likewise, we rely on sound and time honored education practices.

 How do you the Gospel presented?

-The Gospel is presented in child friendly language
+We present the Gospel in child friendly language:

 C – Confess that you have sinned and made bad choices